-b.
-If the child is removed from the home and placed in either licensed or unlicensed care, Community-Based Care (CBC) staff must apply for CIC Medicaid for the child through FSFN within two business days of the child's removal.
-The Economic Self-Sufficiency CIC Specialist processes the Medicaid eligibility application within two business days of receipt of all required information.

-c.
-Department/CBC staff must report any changes that may affect the child's Medicaid eligibility (e.g., demographic data, placement changes, income, assets, adoption, etc.) to the CIC Specialist within two business days.
+- b.
+If the child is removed from the home and placed in either licensed or unlicensed care, lead agency staff must apply for CIC Medicaid for the child through FSFN within two business days of the child's removal.
+The Economic Self-Sufficiency CIC Specialist processes the Medicaid eligibility application within two business days of receipt of all required information. - c.
+Department/lead agency staff must report any changes that may affect the child's Medicaid eligibility (e.g., demographic data, placement changes, income, assets, adoption, etc.) to the CIC Specialist within two business days.
 The CIC specialist will review or re-determine the child's Medicaid eligibility.